 Also Read Part of Data Governance: Understanding Data Lineage: What It Is and Why It Matters

 In the world of data management, a data catalog serves as the backbone of a data fabric.
 It is responsible for the identification, collection, and analysis of all technical, business, operational, and social metadata.
-However, a data catalog is not just a standard data dictionary that lists technical information elements and their data types, keys, and restrictions.
+It helps users to find, understand, and use data more effectively.
+A data catalog typically includes information about the data’s source, format, schema, lineage, and quality.
+It can also include business context, such as the meaning of the data and how it is used.

 A contemporary data catalog has a broader scope that includes a wide range of information assets that end-users may use.
 These assets include business intelligence reports, domains, metrics, terminology, and functional business processes.
 As such, a data catalog is an essential component of an effective data governance strategy, which is crucial for ensuring a reliable data fabric.